glennsantos/Book-Notes/The Great Mental Models.md

 ----

-## Inversion
+## ↩️ Inversion

-Instead of thinking through the achievement of a positive outcome, we could ask ourselves how we might achieve a terrible outcome, and let that guide our decision-making
+Ask how you might achieve a terrible outcome, and let that guide our decision-making by avoiding it.

-approaching a situation from the opposite end of the natural starting point
-> it can be more useful to start at the end.
 > Avoiding stupidity is easier than seeking brilliance

+𝙃𝙤𝙬 𝙩𝙤 𝙖𝙥𝙥𝙡𝙮 𝙩𝙝𝙞𝙨:
 1. Start by assuming that what you’re trying to prove is either true or false, then show what else would have to be true.
 2. Instead of aiming directly for your goal, think deeply about what you want to avoid and then see what options are left over.